cmperez19/GAA_PFAS/README.md

 # GAA_PFAS Analysis
 Analysis of the effects of per- and polyfluoroalkyl substances (PFAS) on gestational age acceleration (GAA) and 5 estimated cell type proportions from human placental DNA methylation data.
-The results of this analysis are published in [Environmental Research] (https://doi.org/10.1016/j.envres.2025.120868).
+The results of this analysis are published in Environmental Research: [https://doi.org/10.1016/j.envres.2025.120868].
 ## Project Context
 PFAS are persistent pollutants that can accumulate in the placenta and contribute to neonatal health outcomes like low birthweight.
 ## Data Availability